Residents shaken after hearing shots fired in Kitchener neighbourhood

 Officers taped off a parking lot of a nearby townhouse complex on Rutherford Drive and canvassed the area with the canine unit.

-“We just heard two gun shots so we rush over to the main floor and we just saw a bunch of cars pulling out.
-It was very interesting. it never happened here before,” said Lebrac Rueda who lives nearby the scene.

-The forensics unit waas also on scene, as detectives took photographs and collected evidence.

-Police said Tuesday there will be a command post set up in the area of Rutherford Drive and Kinzie Avenue for the investigation.
+Tuesday afternoon, officers went door to door seeking witness information.
+A command post was also set up in the area of Rutherford Drive and Kinzie Avenue for the investigation.

+The forensics unit was also on scene, as detectives took photographs and collected evidence.

 UPDATE: